JaffaKetchup/dqoi/README.md

 ## Command Line Interface

+Currently only Windows is supported for the CLI, as I cannot test on other operating systems.
+When I release the full version, there should be at least a Linux CLI.

 ### Setup

 Very little setup is required.
-Simply clone this repository, and start using the 'bin/dqoi.exe' executable on Windows.
-Currently on Windows is supported for the CLI, but the library should work anywhere.
+If you want to clone the source from GitHub you can.
+Then you can build and start using the 'bin/dqoi.exe' executable on Windows.
+Alternatively, you can just install the package as normal, as use `dqoi` from the command line once activated.
+See the [installation instructions on pub.dev](https://pub.dev/packages/dqoi/install) for more information.

 ### Usage

 You can list the available options by just running the executable with no arguments or with '--help'.
+`dqoi-test.bat` is designed to test the CLI on Windows, by comparing the files with official samples.

 ## Application Library